OpenGeoVis/omfvista/README.rst

 Installation is simply::

-    pip install omfvtk
+    pip install omfvista

-All necessary dependencies will be installed alongside ``omfvtk``.
+All necessary dependencies will be installed alongside ``omfvista``.
 Please note that this package heavily leverages the vista_ package.

 .. _vista: https://github.com/pyvista/vista